blagnastia/web-system-template/README.md

 ## Description
 - [ ] Provide WEB system description in few sentences - its purpose, users, etc.

+Web system in which users can input different ingridients and get a result on what coctails they could make,

 ## Entity definition
 - [X] Define the entity ("object" that will be manipulated) of WEB system

-Cocktail (id(number 10), name (string 30), image, instruction (string 1000), favorite (boolean), dateModified string[yyyy-mm-ddThh:mm:ss], ingredients ???)
+Cocktail (id(number 10), name (string 30), image, instruction (string 1000), dateModified string[yyyy-mm-ddThh:mm:ss], ingredients ???)

 - [x] Entity should have a name
 - [x] Entity should have 3 mandatory attributes:
-    - [x] ID - depending on specific service this could be a number or string
+    - [ ] ID - depending on specific service this could be a number or string
     - [ ] Creation date - (if applicable for specific service) ISO 8601 format date string ?????
-    - [x] Modification date - (if applicable for specific service) ISO 8601 format date string
+    - [ ] Modification date - (if applicable for specific service) ISO 8601 format date string
-- [ ] Entity should have at least 5 custom attributes ????????? kategotijos?
+- [ ] Entity should have at least 5 custom attributes
     - [ ] Each attribute should have a type defined: number, string, ISO 8601 date string, boolean, object, array or other
     - [ ] Each attribute should have restrictions defined: list of constants, or number range, or string length, or string format, or object schema, or array schema or other.
 For example, you can use `joi` language to define restrictions: https://github.com/hapijs/joi/blob/v13.1.2/API.md